SanChai20/Flexi-Proxy/README.md

 **Q: Does FlexiProxy store my API Key?**

-A: Yes, But your source API Key is encrypted and used securely only for request forwarding.
+A: For user management and convenience, we will store your source API Key after secure encryption, but it is only used for request forwarding.
 The generated target API Key is the credential for accessing your personal adapter; please guard it as you would your source Key.

 **Q: Is there a limit to the number of adapters?**